Navid200/xDrip/docs/Dexcom_page.md

 # xDrip and Dexcom
 [xDrip](../README.md) >> [Features](./Features_page) >> xDrip & Dexcom

-If you use xDrip with a Dexcom G5 or G6 transmitter, this page contains information that may help you.
+If you use xDrip with a Dexcom G5, G6 or Dexcom ONE transmitter, this page contains information that may help you.

 #### [Dexcom basics](./Dexcom-Basics)
 #### [G5 recommended settings](./G5-Recommended-Settings)